apache/flink/docs/dev/table/common.md

 val tableEnv = TableEnvironment.getTableEnvironment(env)

 val stream: DataStream[(Long, Int)] = ...

 // convert DataStream into Table with default field names "_1" and "_2" val table: Table = tableEnv.fromDataStream(stream)

 // convert DataStream into Table with field "_2" only val table: Table = tableEnv.fromDataStream(stream, '_2)

-// convert DataStream into Table with swapped fields Table table = tableEnv.fromDataStream(stream, '_2, '_1);
+// convert DataStream into Table with swapped fields val table: Table = tableEnv.fromDataStream(stream, '_2, '_1)

-// convert DataStream into Table with swapped fields and field names "myInt" and "myLong" Table table = tableEnv.fromDataStream(stream, '_2 as 'myInt, '_1 as 'myLong);
+// convert DataStream into Table with swapped fields and field names "myInt" and "myLong" val table: Table = tableEnv.fromDataStream(stream, '_2 as 'myInt, '_1 as 'myLong)
 {% endhighlight %}
 </div>
 </div>

 #### Atomic Types

 Flink treats primitives (`Integer`, `Double`, `String`) or generic types (types that cannot be analyzed and decomposed) as atomic types.
 A `DataStream` or `DataSet` of an atomic type is converted into a `Table` with a single attribute.
-The type of the attribute is inferred from the atomic type and the name of the attribute must be specified.
+The type of the attribute is inferred from the atomic type and the name of the attribute can be specified.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">